 Today things move a little quicker and content marketers have a few more options for creating, distributing and publishing content.
 But in the rush to create more content and embrace new tools, we can easily forget that we’re not here to produce stuff; we’re here to produce something useful for our target audience.

-And what’s more… To understand its value, we need to track content marketing ROI.
+And what’s more, to understand its value, we need to track content marketing ROI.
 Only by gathering data can you truly understand what’s working and what’s not.
-It’s also helps convince bosses or clients of its importance to the business.

 In this article, we reveal: